sdiehl/write-you-a-haskell/basics.md

 (1 : (2 : (3 : []))) = [1,2,3]
 ```

-A tuple is a heterogeneous product type parameterized over both the type of it's two values.
+A tuple is a heterogeneous product type parameterized over both the type of its two values.

 Tuples also have special value-level syntax.